High Speed Pipe

 CPPM cards can operate in Single (SA) or Dual (HA) CPU mode.

-CS RED Status Redundant mode, Active CS Redundant mode, Standby CS Redundant mode, Fault (HSP down) Standard mode (Single CPU Mode)
+CS RED Status Redundant mode: Active CS Redundant mode: Standby CS Redundant mode: Fault (HSP down) Standard mode: Single Core (SA) mode

 By default the HSP network interface (LAN2) is set to auto-negotiate.